coding-on-my-mind/context-configuration/README.md

 # Context Configuration for Python

+*This lib is considered to be in an early alpha state*

 A simple, but powerful library to manage the configuration of your projects.

 ## What is the purpose of this library?

-* Usually, the configuration of an application is done in an inconsistent way, e.g., by hard-coding some properties and passing some via environment variables.
+* The configuration of an application is often done in an inconsistent way, e.g., by hard-coding some properties and passing some via environment variables.
-* Often, the configuration changes for the different stages.
+* The configuration also often changes for the different stages.
-  Usually, you want to use different settings in your local environment compared to your in production.
+  Usually, you want to use different settings in your local environment compared to those in production.
+* For testing purposes, credentials are hard-coded into the code, which is highly dangerous in some cases (see also [Binary secret scanning helped us prevent (what might have been) the worst supply chain attack you can imagine][Binary secret scanning helped us prevent (what might have been) the worst supply chain attack you can imagine]).
-  These configuration changes will then be updated to the prod settings before the commit to the repository.
+  These manual configuration changes will then be reversed before the commit to the repository.
   This process can be cumbersome and error-prone.
-* Do not hard code URLs, files, etc. Instead, move the configuration into configuration files.
-* Hard-coding credentials is highly dangerous in many cases (see also [Binary secret scanning helped us prevent (what might have been) the worst supply chain attack you can imagine][Binary secret scanning helped us prevent (what might have been) the worst supply chain attack you can imagine]), and even forbidden for credentials when the code will be stored in a versioning system.
 * Keeping track of the configuration gets messy when you want to deploy your software on different systems, or you want it to work in your development environment as well as on production.